 - Costs: The price varies depending on when you register [earlybird discounts of 10-15%; which type of room you choose; and several other factors (see the Fees section)]

 - Learn more: What is an IIT?

-The purpose of this program is to offer you the opportunity to live the process of NVC in community over an extended period of time, in order to develop the mindsets and practical tools to help you in three areas:
+The purpose of this training is to give you the opportunity to live the process of Nonviolent Communication in community over an extended period of time, in order to develop the mindsets and practical tools to help you in three areas:

 1. Personal and Professional Relationships

-- Increase connection and closeness with people you love.
+- Increase connection and closeness with the people you love.

 - Speak in a way that inspires compassion and understanding.

 - Initiate difficult conversations with more ease and confidence.